The Best Age for Speech Therapy

 Language development happens very quickly when you think about it!
 Babies go from making little sounds like cooing to speaking in sentences in just 2 to 3 years.
 It’s so exciting and fun to watch.
 But the quick pace of language development means our kids can fall behind just as fast.

-If you’re worried your child isn’t meeting milestones and wondering when’s the right time or the best age for speech therapy, keep reading.
+If you’re worried your child isn’t meeting milestones and wondering when’s the right time to start speech therapy or the best age for speech therapy, keep reading.
 This post breaks down milestones, why they matter, what to do if your child doesn’t meet them, and how to know if it’s time for speech therapy.

 Why Milestones Matter